skypilot-org/skypilot/llm/sglang/README.md

-# SGLang: Fast and Expressive LLM Inference with RadixAttention
+# SGLang: Fast and Expressive LLM Inference with RadixAttention for 5x throughput

 This README contains instructions to run a demo for SGLang, an open-source library for fast and expressive LLM inference and serving.